 Designed for front-line staff, event staff, customer service officers, team leaders, supervisors and managers, disability service providers, support workers, health care workers, educators and more.

 AAA Communication Access and Awareness Training reduces communication barriers and allows you to create an abundance of skills and strategies so you can help others to build connections and improve their quality of life.

 Visit our website training page to learn more.

 Contact our office for further information.

 AAA Communication Boards enable communication and comprehension for people who experience communication challenges.
 Challenges may arise as a result of a variety of causes.
 These causes may include Autism Spectrum Disorder, Intellectual Disability, Down Syndrome as well as some neurological conditions such stroke, an acquired brain injury (ABI), Parkinson’s disease or people who do not speak English.

 AAA Communication Boards, featuring contextualised symbols that reflect your business, allow your visitors to express their needs, interact with others, build and maintain relationships with your staff and help your visitors to be active and involved in making choices for the products and services you offer.

-Communication resources can be customised so the vocabulary and content complement your business and the experiences that you offer.
+Communication resources can be customised so the vocabulary and content complement your business and the products and services that you offer.

 ‘Listen Hear!
 The economic impact and cost of hearing loss in Australia’ 2006, Access Economics. https://apo.org.au/sites/default/files/resource-files/2006-02/apo-nid2755.pdf